defenestrat0r/responsiveReader/README.md

   - Transition Animation (using Hover states as triggers)
 # Next Up
 - Pure JS
-> I need to change chapters based on what nav button the user presses, so I'm assuming that's a JS thing to do
+  - > I need to change chapters based on what nav button the user presses, so I'm assuming that's a JS thing to do
+  - > I also need to do a dark mode button because yes that is a thing that I also believe is a JS thing to do